 During this stage, the proposed structure of the project is identified and the high level feasibility study is developed into an indicative business and financial plan and more detailed success criteria (such as cash yield, internal rates of return, payback and net present value) are developed and analysed together with benchmarking and sensitivities, with a view to establishing a clear understanding of the financial, resourcing and risk implications of the proposed project.
 A financing strategy is also formulated at this stage.
 In the case of a new shopping mall project, the proposed merchandising mix is identified and for all new projects any necessary statutory approvals are applied for and obtained.
-Approval by the Project Control Group is required for the key elements of this stage.
-The Project Control Group is comprised of:
+Approval by the project control group is required for the key elements of this stage.
+The project control group is comprised of:

-- the CEO and CFO of MAF Properties (the CEO chairs the meetings); - the head of development and project management divisions; - the projects specific developments directors, project manager and asset manager; - the country head and country representative; and - the representatives of specialists functions (such as leasing, marketing and finance).
+- the CEO and Head of Finance of Business units; - the head of development and project management divisions; - the projects specific developments directors, project manager and asset manager; - the country head and country representative; and - the representatives of specialists functions (such as leasing, marketing and finance) (the "Project Control Group").